-DAP.02.07 Strategy of the forestry companies

-Spring / 2nd semester
+DAP.02.06 Strategy of the forestry companies ECTS credits: 5 Spring / 2 nd semester 3 hours per week = 14 Lectures / 14 seminars

 Management strategic targets the development of managerial skills by learning about how the strategy works, and how the strategic approach can improve the firm's position on the market.
 Master students are encouraged and guided for elaborating the strategy for a firm, using the SWOT, PEST and other strategic instruments.
 The main aim is to convince the master students that firms using a strategic approach of the management have greater chances on the market by correctly identifying their competitive advantage.